 “I’m skilled in Microsoft Office, Word, Excel and Outlook”

 Listing generic computer skills is a sure-fire way to repel a banking recruiter.
 “Why even bother to include such a phrase?
-Everyone is expected to have those skills,” says Adrian Choo, business development director at Lee Hecht Harrison.
+Everyone is expected to have those skills,” says Adrian Choo, CEO of Career Agility International in Singapore.
 “It makes me think you have run out of ideas to put into your CV.
 It’s better to use that space to put in ‘special achievements’ like ‘climbed Mt Everest twice’.”